-Personal Knowledgebase exists as an Outlook add-on, allowing you to share information, reduce customer support, improve staff productivity and eliminate time wasted searching for information across disparate systems such as shared folders and paper documents, all inside Outlook.
+Personal Knowledgebase can help to reduce customer support, improve staff productivity and eliminate time wasted searching for information across disparate systems such as shared folders and paper documents, all inside Outlook.

-As you use Microsoft Outlook, every day, all the time, to attend to emails from end-users, wouldn't be better if you make your Outlook smarter, which do more than just acting as a simple email-client.
+As you use Microsoft Outlook, every day, all the time, to attend to emails from end-users, Outlook needs to do more than just acting as a simple email-client.
 Personal Knowledgebase add-in extends your Outlook to provide better interaction between you and your knowledge base, transforming it into an information-based, interaction-driven and easy to use collaboration tool.

 With such functionalities in Outlook, you can document best practices and solutions to common problems and reply to time-consuming and repeated queries from your users in a click, thereby, reducing service response time, enabling effective collaboration and overall productivity for your team.